nuxeo/nuxeo-drive/README.rst

 desktop program on the user's computer.

-Server-side marketplace package
+Server-Side Marketplace Package
 -------------------------------

-**Stable releases for Nuxeo Drive** are available as a marketplace package from Nuxeo Connect:
+**Stable releases for Nuxeo Drive** are available as a Marketplace package from the Nuxeo Online Services portal:

   https://connect.nuxeo.com/nuxeo/site/marketplace/package/nuxeo-drive